 You don’t have to travel far in our green and pleasant land to find a spot to take some fantastic photographs.
 In fact, you’d be surprised by how many of the best English Heritage sites could be right on your doorstep!

-Whether you’ve got a day off, a spare Saturday, or a sunny afternoon to fill, we’ve put together a list of eight of the best English Heritage properties and sites to visit with your camera.
-These are scattered across the country, so wherever you are, you’ll never be too far away from a picturesque place to spend the day.
+Whether it’s for a day off, a sunny afternoon or even a full weekend, we’ve put together a list of eight of our favourite English Heritage sites for you to visit with your camera.
+There are English Heritage locations for you to visit scattered right across the country, so wherever you may be, you’ll never be too far away from a fascinating subject to capture on camera.

 Osborne, Isle of Wight

 There are few English Heritage locations that allow a more intimate glimpse into Victorian royal life than Osborne House, Queen Victoria and Prince Albert’s holiday home on the Isle of Wight.
 Queen Victoria once described the home by saying “It is impossible to imagine a prettier spot”.
 You’ll get the chance to explore everything from stately halls to the private royal apartments, Victoria and Albert’s bathing beach and more.

 A stroll through the beautiful garden terraces will treat you to stunning views that are just begging to be caught on camera.
 What’s more, dogs (kept on a lead) are welcome in certain areas of the palatial estate, so you won’t need to leave your four-legged friends at home.

 Formerly a medieval palace and then a Tudor royal residence, Eltham was later transformed into a marvelous Art Deco mansion by Stephen and Virginia Courtauld.
 You could explore the beautifully-preserved rooms for a taste of 1930s extravagance, or take in the 19 acres of award-winning gardens.
 If you need to keep the little ones busy, the outdoor play area will give them a chance to run, jump and explore.